Nearly Markovian maps and entanglement-based bound on corresponding non-Markovianity

 Let us mention here that in Ref. \cite{mairi-kono-connection-nei-kintu}, the authors use the non-monotonicity in time-evolution of a classical and a quantum capacity of a map to define the non-Markovianity of that map.
 The classical capacity is defined in terms of quantum mutual information between the input and output of the channel.
 This is different from our approach, as we use the quantum mutual information in the system-environment output state of the evolution of the system-environment duo.
 The quantum capacity is defined by using a coherent information between the input and output of the map.

 The quantum mutual information is a non-negative quantity, so that \(I_{Q}(\tilde{\rho}^{SE}(t))\) in inequality (\ref{two}) is lower bounded by zero.
 We will refer to the corresponding reduced maps $ \tilde{\Lambda}_{S}^{\epsilon} $ of system $ S $ as $ \epsilon $-Markovian.
 The set of all such $ \epsilon $-Markovian maps is denoted by $ S^{\epsilon} $.
-Therefore, for the vanishing \(\epsilon\) case, at every instant of time, the state of the system \(S\) and the environment \(E\) is a product state, so that a unitary dynamics on \(SE\) starting off from that instant will lead to a completely positive map on \(S\).
-This possibility of having a completely positive map on \(S\) at every step of the evolution for arbitrary unitaries on \(SE\) acting at arbitrary times, is considered here as the parallel in the quantum case of the Chapman-Kolmogorov relation for transition matrices in the classical case.
-Since such maps in the classical case can also be non-Markovian, we will call the maps in the quantum case as ``Markovian-like'' instead of ``Markovian''.
+Therefore, for the vanishing \(\epsilon\) case, at every instant of time, the state of the system \(S\) and the environment \(E\) is a product state.
+However, the dynamical map $\Lambda_{SE}$ is not unitary in general.
+Hence, even in the case $\epsilon=0$, the dynamics of $S$ is not complete positive.
+This does not affect the classification of ``$\epsilon$-Markovian" maps, since it does not depend on the definition of Markovianity in terms of divisibility.
+We will call the reduced dynamical maps on $S$ in the case $\epsilon=0$ as ``Markovian-like'' instead of ``Markovian''.
+More about these maps has been discussed in Section \ref{pnach}.
 See \cite{Kavan-ebang-Samya} in this regard, where Markovian maps are defined by using the concept of a certain quantum process tensor.